kevinjohnsongeno/Student-Grade-Tracker---4/README.md

-#  GradeTracker Database
+#  Grade Tracker Database

-**GradeTracker** is a basic academic tracking system designed to store and manage:
+**Grade Tracker** is a basic academic tracking system designed to store and manage:

 - Student records
 - Subject details